Blog

 Compliance

-Regulations within the healthcare industry are constantly evolving, so not having an adaptable LIS lab solution that prioritizes compliance heightens the lab’s risk of an audit and potential punitive penalties for noncompliance.
+Regulations in the healthcare industry are constantly evolving, so not having an adaptable LIS lab solution that prioritizes compliance heightens the lab’s risk of an audit and potential punitive penalties.

 Modern LIS systems have ad hoc data query capabilities, compliance verification at every stage, and training and support modules.
-These features make it much easier for labs to operate within the guidelines put forth by regulatory bodies.
+These capabilities make it significantly easier for laboratories to remain compliant with regulatory requirements and oversight standards.

-Industry Insights: Regulators Are Rewriting HIPAA: 2025 Survival Guide for Clinical & Pathology Labs
+Industry Insights: Regulators Are Rewriting HIPAA - Survival Guide for Clinical & Pathology Labs

-Laboratory Billing and Laboratory Revenue Cycle Management (Lab RCM)
+Laboratory Billing and Lab Revenue Cycle Management (Lab RCM)

-Laboratory billing and lab revenue cycle management have become increasingly critical amid ongoing reimbursement cuts, rising operational costs, staffing shortages, and complex payer relationships.
-When legacy LIS systems are paired with separate laboratory billing solutions, lab RCM leakage becomes almost inevitable due to data integrity and synchronization issues as information moves between systems during the laboratory billing process.
+Laboratory billing and lab revenue cycle management have become mission-critical as laboratories face reimbursement reductions, rising operating expenses, workforce shortages, and increasingly complex payer rules.
+When legacy LIS system platforms are loosely connected to stand-alone laboratory billing systems, revenue cycle leakage is difficult to avoid because data gaps, timing mismatches, and synchronization failures occur as information passes between systems during the lab billing workflow.

 Direct-to-Consumer Lab Testing

-Direct-to-consumer lab testing, where patients order diagnostic tests and receive results directly through the laboratory’s diagnostic software, rose to prominence during the COVID-19 pandemic and continues to play a significant role in today’s healthcare landscape.
+Direct-to-consumer lab testing, where patients order diagnostic tests and receive results directly through the organization’s diagnostic lab software, rose to prominence during the COVID-19 pandemic and continues to play a significant role in today’s healthcare landscape.

-TestDirectly is a LIS lab software application that enables direct patient interaction for both diagnostic testing and preventive screening.
+TestDirectly is a clinical laboratory management software application that enables direct patient interaction for both diagnostic testing and preventive screening.
 It offers patients convenient and confidential access to lab services, giving direct-to-consumer labs a scalable solution that broadens their offerings and supports the growing trend of consumer-driven healthcare.

 Labs relying on legacy LIS lab solutions for consumer-driven healthcare will face significant challenges due to outdated architecture, limited interoperability, and an inability to efficiently manage large volumes of consumer-generated data while ensuring robust data security.